wolfSSL/meta-wolfssl/recipes-examples/wolftpm/README.md

     -device tpm-tis,tpmdev=tpm0"
 ```

+### Running wolfTPM wrap test on QEMU using Software TPM

+Now that the TPM is setup, we can run the wolfTPM wrap test inside the QEMU.

-8. Run the wolfTPM wrap test
+1. Run the wolfTPM wrap test
 ```
 cd /usr/bin
 ./wolftpm-wrap-test